 I read the school menu and wrote over 1000 words for a post about it but have a lot of respect for the school cook, so it still sits in my drafts folder.
 It wasn’t the improved Jaime Oliver school lunch experience I had hoped for but Miss ND loves her food and will try anything once.
 So for the first school year she had school lunches and came out at 3.05pm so hungry that she hoovered up the snack box I made for her daily.
 I wasn’t best pleased to hear about the small portion sizes and the time allowed to eat their food.
 Miss ND has a very healthy appetite and we all know that the little ones need time to eat and hopefully finish their food without getting indigestion or a stitch, I remember those!

-The menu changes around October time for winter fare but I’m not holding my breath for any improvement (but would love to be surprised!) so I will be tackling the Lunchbox from September.
+The menu changes around October time for winter fare but I’m not expecting too many improvements, so I will be tackling the Lunchbox from September.
 Believe me I don’t need the extra stress this may provide but replacing the days she really doesn’t like anything on the menu twice a week will be a start.
-She is so excited to take one of her many lunchboxes in, to a 5 year old it is like a mini picnic with foods she enjoys.
+She is so excited to take one of her many lunchboxes in, to a small child it is like a mini picnic with foods she enjoys.

 Here are my girl’s (mummy approved) recommendations, we’re starting with simple but healthy choices:

 – Sandwiches with oat bread, butter or coconut oil (she loves coconut oil), filled with flaked tuna mixed with crème fraîche and black pepper or egg and watercress or cheese and cucumber.
 Wraps would just unravel at this point and I always overfill them, maybe next year!

 – Frittata – freshly made the night before (with added hidden vegetables) and lunch for mummy too!